U.S. Tax Information

 No, it does not matter which email address you use to create your account.

-I received a scholarship or fellowship in 2022.
+I received a scholarship or fellowship in 2024.
 Do I need to file a tax return?

-I worked out-of-state on CPT in 2022.
+I worked out-of-state on CPT in 2024.
 Do I need to file a tax return?

-Yes, if you worked anywhere in the U.S. in 2022, you must file.
-Sprintax will help you determine what (if any) state tax return(s) you must file depending upon your employment and where it took place.
+Yes, if you worked anywhere in the U.S. in 2024, you must file.
+Sprintax Returns will help you determine what (if any) state tax return(s) you must file depending upon your employment and where it took place.
 You may also visit that state’s Department of Revenue website to determine if a state return will be necessary based on that state’s rules.

 How do I know if I am a Non-resident Alien for tax purposes?